Are you looking for fun activities to do at the beach, lake, or river this summer? Then, try these educational sand activities!

 Is Your Family Going to the Beach this Summer?

 Comment below to tell us what you think of these sand activities!
 Has your family tried any of them?
-What are some other educational sand activities that have worked for you or your family in the past?
+What other educational sand activities have worked for you or your family in the past?

 - 5 Fun Summer Activities Your Family Will Love